zqx1392/hello-world/README.md

+ouka(practice) -> rance quest -> rokushimai -> SEなれる

-reserve , boat and train
+reserve boat and train, check concise date and credit card usage on each Hotel

+Confirm Auto payment

 Mail from mihoichi san

-Mail from House Renting

 Mail to KE about 5/1 is freaking holiday for company

 jdrama

-check meister trial

-ouka(practice) -> rance quest -> rokushimai -> SEなれる

 VN discord

 NieR:Automata

+Let Fallout 4 Sim settlements grows for a month at least.